How does the Swiss Travel Pass work?

-In rare cases, and only if you received a paper pass, one of the validation (or: activation) processes below applies:
+In rare cases, and only if you have received a paper pass, one of the validation (or: activation) processes below applies:

 - Your pass needs to be validated by railway personnel.
 This is the case if there is an area that requires a stamp from the Swiss Railways, and if the start date of the pass is not filled out yet.
 You can have the pass validated at a staffed Swiss station or by personnel on board international trains bound for Switzerland.